torvalds/linux/Documentation/admin-guide/device-mapper/dm-zoned.rst

 <nr_unmap_seq> the number of unmapped sequential zones, and <nr_seq> the
 total number of sequential zones.

-Normally the reclaim process will be started once there are less than 50 percent free random zones.
+Analrmally the reclaim process will be started once there are less than 50 percent free random zones.
 In order to start the reclaim process manually even before reaching this threshold the 'dmsetup message' function can be
 used: